Back To Basics – Project Planning – Project Delivery Schedule

 A milestone marks a significant event in the project.
 Generally, project sponsors would refer to list of milestones to trace project delivery in respect of timeline & cost overrun.

-The visual representation of project schedule can be viewed through a Gantt chart.
+The visual representation of project delivery schedule can be viewed through a Gantt chart.
 Many portfolio managers & project sponsors find it easy to work with Gantt chart.
 Since referring the Gantt chart for a given project, project manager/ project planner & other stakeholder can optimize/ change the schedule further.

 Generally, this is where project sponsors start pushing for aggressive project deadline which might have been indicated/ agreed earlier and sometimes it becomes a real problem.
 In such case, the reasonable way out is to consult the project sponsor team & provide the details of project schedule.
 If there are differences, highly detailed project schedule can help you out- to make your point.
 Based on the discussion, you may agree to following options: